saumil16/zeotap-assignment/readme.md

 ### For assignment 2
     cd zeotap-assignment/APPLICATION2

-Both the above assignments contains their respective readme file to build and run the project.
+Note - Both the above assignments contains their respective readme file to build and run the project.